gethugothemes/persian-hugo/exampleSite/content/faq/faq.md

 weight = 3

 +++
 **-Do you travel?**

 Yes!
-I will go anywhere within a 40 mile radius for any shoot, for no additional cost.
+I am located in the Tampa bay area, and will go anywhere within a 40 mile radius for any shoot, for no additional cost.
 Outside of the 40 miles, I add on a mileage fee.
 I also travel out of state (some restrictions may apply currently), but there is a travel fee added on instead of the mileage fee.
 The travel fee varies slightly by location, but expect a minimum of $350.
 If I am booking more than one session in your area, that fee may be split between clients!
 So tell your friends! ;)

 **-How soon do I get my photos?**